- Welcome Welcome to our online center! We hope you find what you are looking for, and come back often! Read More

 Tanya

-Likutei Amarim, middle of Chapter 23
+Likutei Amarim, end of Chapter 51

 - Rambam